Hong Gildong jeon: Plot

 Various versions of Hong Gildong jeon exist, each including different details but following the same skeleton and timeline.
 The story is usually divided into three equal parts, each occurring in different settings.

 The first part is set in the Hong Family's residence.
 After waking from an auspicious dream, the High Minister, Hong Mo, lies with a lowborn maid and conceives Hong Gildong.
 The story then shifts to Gildong's childhood where he masters his physical, mental, and magical abilities.
 The first part concludes with Hong Gildong stopping an assassin's attempt on his life and then leaving the Hong residence, unsatisfied with being a second-class son.

 In the second part, Hong Gildong becomes the leader of a band of outlaws which he names Hwalbindang ("league of those who help the impoverished").
 Gildong and his band steal from locations where wealth is held throughout the country, like storehouses and temples.
 As his robberies become bolder and more frequent, he draws the attention of the King and ultimately ends up leaving the country in self-imposed exile.

 The third part takes place in the country of Yul.
 Hong Gildong starts over with the Hwalbindang on the island of Jae and then overthrows the King of Yul to become King.
-He rules as a benevolent king and begins his own family at Yul, in which he treats his all his sons equally.
+He rules as a benevolent king and begins his own family at Yul, in which he treats all of his sons equally.

 Many aspects of Hong Gildong-jeon are very similar to that of other heroic novels, featuring noble lineage, low-born birth, extraordinary abilities, crises, and the overcoming and conquering of those crises—also the typical elements of Korean and other East-Asian classic novels.
 However, it also deals with more complex and deeper themes than the typically simplistic entertainment novels of the Joseon era, which mainly centered around characters trying to achieve success and fame.